All Products

 1. Initially, the object is in the frozen state.

-2. After a request is submitted to restore the object, the object enters the restoring state.
+2. After you submit a request to restore the object, the object enters the restoring state.

 3. After the OSS server completes the restoration task, the object enters the restored state and can be accessed.

-4. You can initiate another restoration request on the object in the restored state to extend the duration of the restored state of the object.
-The duration of the restored state of an object cannot exceed the maximum duration supported for the corresponding storage class.
+4. You can initiate another restoration request on an object in the restored state to extend the duration of the restored state.
+The duration of the restored state cannot exceed the maximum duration supported for the corresponding storage class.

-5. After the duration of the restored state ends, the object returns to the frozen state.
+5. After the duration of the restored state ends, the object returns to the frozen state without changing its storage class.

 Restoration time

 The following table describes the time required to restore objects in different storage classes.
-The given amounts of restoration time are for references.
-The restoration time may vary based on actual scenarios.
+The given restoration times are for reference.
+Actual restoration time may vary based on specific scenarios.

 Storage class